ausdigital/ausdigital.github.io/README.md

 * Participate in a special interest group.

 A new technical specification can be launched at any time via the following process:

-1. [Raise a ticket](https://github.com/ausdigital/ausdigital.github.io/issues) in with title “Proposed SPEC”.
+1. [Raise a ticket](https://github.com/ausdigital/ausdigital.github.io/issues) with title “Proposed SPEC”.
 Document a high level scope and purpose of the proposed spec in the issue.
 2. Prove evidence of participation interest by collecting "+1" in the form of comments on the issue from at least 6 other people from at least 3 different organisations.
 3. Nominate an Editor
 4. Indicate acceptance of the [COSS](http://rfc.unprotocols.org/spec:2/COSS/) governance model and the [http://semver.org/](SemVer) versioning model for specification development.